- Featured Columnists

 Set up a Bank Account

 The first personal finance tool you can introduce to your teen is a bank checking and savings account.
-As soon as your teen begins receiving a steady allowance or earnings from a summer or weekend job, you should take them to the bank to open an account.
+As soon as your teen begins receiving steady allowance or earnings from a summer or weekend job, you should take them to the bank to open an account.
 For minors, an account can be opened under your main account, but it will be in the name of your child.
 They’ll receive a checkbook and a debit card with their name on it.
 That’s when things begin to get real.
 They need to get the full sense of taking their money to the bank and depositing it in their account.
 They’ll be able to access their account online to track activity (as will you).

 The debit card will allow them to get the feel of using plastic (it’s also a safer way to carry money).
 This is also a great way to encourage your teen to save a portion of their earnings because they can simply transfer funds from checking to savings online.
-You should sit with your teen at least once a month to review their account and their spending, and talk about budgeting and spending goals.
+You should sit with your teen at least once a month to review their account and talk about budgeting and spending goals.

 Secured Credit Cards